Thriving cities: Reweaving ecology, culture and community

 Time: 12:00 pm - 12:30 pm

 This webinar presents results of a long-running study on the effects resulting from targeted predator management in urban ecosystems.
-Professor Hartley and Dr. Encina will examine quantitative data on biodiversity responses across multiple taxonomic groups following predator control interventions.
+Associate professor Stephen Hartley and PhD student Tamara Encina will examine quantitative data on biodiversity responses across multiple taxonomic groups following predator control interventions.
 The session will address methodological considerations for urban predator management programs, and evidence-based approaches to predator control that maximize native biodiversity recovery in urban areas.

 Case study of Indigenous-led restoration: Taranaki